woali/MME-2017/README.md

 # MME-2017
-The full code of the bootstrap procedure
+The full code of the bootstrap procedure proposed in the paper
+#On measuring accuracy in claim frequency prediction